 What vaccine is TPCA administering?

 TPCA is receiving the vaccines from Pfizer and Moderna.
-There are other vaccines still being tested that we may receive in the future.

 How many doses of a COVID-19 vaccine will I need and what is the time period between the initial vaccine and the 2nd vaccine dose?